flaxsearch/BioSolr/spot/spot-ontology/spot-ontology-webapp/README.md

 to the location of the ontology (this can be web-based or a local file).
 The TDB setting will be chosen as a priority over the URI.

-To build a TDB database, you will need the Apache Jena binary distribution, which can be found at the [project download page](http://jena.apache.org/download/index.cgi).
+The TDB database can be built by the Ontology Indexer at the same time as the Solr Ontology core.
+It can also be built using the Jena `tdbloader` application.
+To do this, you will need the Apache Jena binary distribution, which can be found at the [project download page](http://jena.apache.org/download/index.cgi).
-You can use the `tdbloader` script to create a TDB database from the  `efo.owl` ontology file:
+Use the following command to call `tdbloader`:

     tdbloader --loc=<dirpath> http://www.ebi.ac.uk/efo/efo.owl